List-Decodable Sparse Mean Estimation: Introduction

-{\bfseries Learning with overwhelming corruption ($\alpha \leq 1/2$).} The agnostic label noise of \cite{haussler1992decision,kearns1992efficient} seems the earliest notion that allows the adversary to arbitrarily corrupt any fraction of the data (say $70\%$), though it can only corrupt labels.
-Following \cite{charika2017learning}, a lot of recent works have studied the scenario that both instances and labels are grossly corrupted, and the goal is to output a list of candidate parameters among which at least one is a good approximation to the target.
-This includes list-decodable learning of mixture models~\cite{dia2018list,dia2021cluster}, regression~\cite{karmalkar2019list,raghavendra2020list}, and subspace recovery~\cite{raghavendra2020subspace,bakshi2021list}. \cite{dia2021statistical} also established a statistical query low bound for list-decodable linear regression that qualitatively matches the performance of existing algorithms.
-Interestingly, there are some works studying the problem under the crowdsourced learning settings, where the samples are collected from crowd workers and most of them behave adversarially~\cite{steinhardt2016avoid,meister2018data,zeng2021semi}.
+{\bfseries Learning with overwhelming corruption ($\alpha \leq 1/2$).} The agnostic label noise of \cite{haussler1992decision,kearns1992efficient} seems the earliest model that allows the adversary to arbitrarily corrupt any fraction of the data (say $70\%$), though it can only corrupt labels.
+Following \cite{charika2017learning}, a considerate number of of recent works have studied the scenario that both instances and labels are grossly corrupted, and the goal is to output a finite list of candidate parameters among which at least one is a good approximation to the target.
+This includes list-decodable learning of mixture models~\cite{dia2018list,dia2021cluster}, regression~\cite{karmalkar2019list,raghavendra2020list}, and subspace recovery~\cite{raghavendra2020subspace,bakshi2021list}.
+Interestingly, there are some works studying the problem under crowdsourcing models, where the samples are collected from crowd workers and most of them behave adversarially~\cite{steinhardt2016avoid,awasthi2017efficient,meister2018data,zeng2021semi}.

+It is worth noting that \cite{diaLDsparse2022} concurrently and independently developed a polynomial-time algorithm to solve the same problem, with an interesting difference-of-pairs metric to filter outliers.